+In addition to the structure of the BVH, the divergence of ray traversal paths also contributes to high memory traffic.
+This divergence arises from the fact that rays tend to follow different paths during BVH traversal, resulting in increased global memory access load.
+Meister et al. \cite{Meister2021} summarized a series of BVH methods, some of which aim to tackle this problem.
+Increasing the coherence of rays is a direct approach to addressing the issues associated with divergent traversal paths.
+One way to achieve this is by consciously generating coherent ray sets.
+For example, Szirmay-Kalos and Purgathofer \cite{Laszlo1999} proposed global ray bundle tracing, while Nimier-David et al. \cite{David2019} implemented coherent MCMC sampling.
+These methods generate highly coherent workloads, resulting in faster intersection computations.
+However, it is worth noting that a common drawback of these approaches is that they often require a specialized rendering pipeline.

-Without changing ray generation rules, it’s still possible to generate a coherent workload.
-Reordering technique achieves this goal by encoding and sorting the rays.
-Havran and Bittner \cite{Havran2001} propose Longest Common Traversal Sequences (LCTS) to exploit coherence in ray shooting with BSP trees.
-Gunther et al. \cite{Gunther2007} force the SIMD structure to work on such workload, and Boulos et al. \cite{Boulos2008} explicitly reorder the rays into coherent ray packets.
-Despite the ray reordering technique introducing extra work, Meister et al. \cite{Meister2020} prove that ray reordering can significantly accelerate the ray trace speed in modern GPU architecture.
-Other rendering stages can also benefit from the coherent workload.
-Eisenacher et al. \cite{Eisenacher2013} sort termination points to improve shading performance.
-Moon et al. \cite{Moon2010} sort rays using an estimated termination point to achieve cache coherent memory access for out-of-core rendering.
-Costa et al. \cite{Costa2015} propose a ray sorting approach based on ray direction for ambient occlusion.
+Without altering the rules for generating rays, it is still possible to generate a coherent sequence of rays using reordering techniques.
+These techniques involve encoding and sorting the rays to exploit their coherence.
+For example, Havran and Bittner \cite{Havran2001} proposed the use of Longest Common Traversal Sequences (LCTS) to leverage coherence in ray shooting with BSP trees.
+Gunther et al. \cite{Gunther2007} enforced the SIMD structure to operate on coherent ray sequences, while Boulos et al. \cite{Boulos2008} explicitly reordered rays into coherent ray packets.
+Although ray reordering introduces additional work, Meister et al. \cite{Meister2020} demonstrated that it can significantly accelerate ray tracing speed on modern GPU architectures.
+Moreover, the benefits of coherent ray sequences extend to other stages of the rendering process.
+For instance, Eisenacher et al. \cite{Eisenacher2013} sorted termination points to improve shading performance, and Moon et al. \cite{Moon2010} employ sorting based on estimated termination points to achieve cache-coherent memory access in out-of-core rendering.
+Additionally, Costa et al. \cite{Costa2015} proposed a ray sorting approach based on ray direction for ambient occlusion computations.